pieths/vsc-toolbox/README.md

 - GN build system must be available in your PATH
 - An `out/` directory with at least one build configuration
 - The file must be part of the GN build graph

+### Test Language Model Tool

+**Command:** `VSC Toolbox: Test Language Model Tool`

+Test any registered Language Model Tool directly from the Command Palette.
+This is useful for verifying tool output and debugging tools without needing to invoke them through an AI agent.

+**Features:**
+- Select from all registered Language Model Tools
+- Provides appropriate input prompts based on the selected tool
+- Displays tool output as formatted JSON in a new editor window
+- Useful for development and debugging of new tools

+**Usage:**
+1. Run the command
+2. Select which tool to test from the list
+3. Provide the required inputs (varies by tool)
+4. View the JSON results in the opened editor window

 ## Language Model Tools